MKastek/GCP-ACE-exam/virtural-private-cloud.md

 - Internal TCP/UDP (balances TCP/UDP traffic on private networks hosting internal VMs)
 - Network TPC/UDP (balancing based on IP protocol, address and port)

+### Target pools in Cloud Load Balancing
+A target pool is a group of backend instances that receive incoming traffic from external passthrough Network Load Balancers.
+All backend instances of a target pool must reside in the same Google Cloud region.
+Target pools use HTTP health checks.

+### URL maps in Cloud Load Balancing
+URL maps specify direct requests to particular services.
+A URL map is a set of rules for routing incoming HTTP(S) requests to specific backend services or backend buckets.
+A minimal URL map matches all incoming request paths `/*`.

+### Routes in Cloud Load Balancing
+Routes are used to specify paths to destination IP addresses outside a subnet.

+### Firewall rules in Cloud Load Balancing
+Firewall rules control the flow of traffic on a network.

+### Traces in Cloud Load Balancing
+Traces are used to understand performance characteristics of services in a distributed system.